buildkite/elastic-ci-stack-for-aws/README.md

 ## Security

-This repository hasn't been reviewed by security researchers, so exercise caution and careful thought with what credentials you make available to your builds.
-At present anyone with access to your CI machines or commit access to your codebase (including third-party pull-requests) will theoretically have access to your encrypted secrets.
-Anyone with access to your Buildkite Project Configuration will be able to retrieve the encryption key used to decrypt these.
+This repository hasn't been reviewed by security researchers so exercise caution and careful thought with what credentials you make available to your builds.

+Anyone with commit access to your codebase (including third-party pull-requests if you've enabled them in Buildkite) will have access to your secrets bucket files, and anyone with access to the Buildkite pipeline settings will be able to access the pipeline’s secrets encryption key.
 In combination, the attacker would have access to your decrypted secrets.

-Presently the EC2 Metadata instance is available via HTTP request from builds, which means that builds have the same IAM access as the basic build host does.
+Also keep in mind the EC2 HTTP metadata server is available from within builds, which means builds act with the same IAM permissions as the instance.

 ## Questions?

-This is currently in supported beta, and is under heavy use at 99designs and Buildkite.

-Feel free to drop me an email to support@buildkite.com with questions, or checkout the `#aws` channel in [Buildkite Slack](https://chat.buildkite.com/).
+Feel free to drop me an email to support@buildkite.com with questions, or checkout the `#aws-stack` and `#aws` channels in [Buildkite Slack](https://chat.buildkite.com/).